gkioxari/aims2021/LAB2.md

 1. Briefly explain what the difference of *textured rendering* is compared to *silhouette rendering*.
 2. Instead of `TexturesVertex`, replace the texture type of the source mesh with [`TexturesUV`][textuv].
-	a.
-Briefly describe what `TexturesUV` is and how it is different from `TexturesVertex`
+    1. Briefly describe what `TexturesUV` is and how it is different from `TexturesVertex`
-	b.
-Provide the predicted `UV` texture map that you learnt when learning to optimize shape and texture via textured rendering with a `TexturesUV` texture type.
+    2. Provide the predicted `UV` texture map that you learnt when learning to optimize shape and texture via textured rendering with a `TexturesUV` texture type.

 ### Helpful material